Undergraduate Course

 Essex journalism graduates are equipped to embark on any one of a number of career paths within the industry.

-You graduate with all the core skills of a professional journalist, underpinned by the Diploma of Journalism from the National Council for the Training of Journalists, which you attain as part of our course.
+You graduate with all the core skills of a professional journalist, underpinned by the Diploma of Journalism from the National Council for the Training of Journalists, which you attain as part of the single honours course.
 This is an industry standard and is recognised and valued by editors when recruiting staff.

 You will be multi-skilled, familiar with production techniques in television, radio, online and newspaper journalism, and with the option to gain advanced skills in specific areas in your final year.